Financial Aid Office

 Students with Pell and/or PHEAA grants that are enrolled full time in either fall or spring semester will not see a change in those awards.
 However, if the addition of your winter term credits increases your eligibility for Pell/PHEAA, those adjustments will be made accordingly.
 Evaluation of students enrolled for winter will begin in November.

 Winter term billing students will receive a separate bill for the winter term.
 However, if they have financial aid scheduled for spring term that is sufficient to cover both winter and spring term charges, there will be no balance due for winter.
-You will need to contact the Bursar’s Office and let them know of your intentions.
+You will need to contact the Student Accounts Office and let them know of your intentions.

 There will be no penalties for the winter bill not being paid until the spring financial aid disburses.
 However, students must have completed everything needed for aid to disburse on time and have enough aid to cover their charges to avoid any delays or late fees.